Connect with a certified trainer for free

 Ankle Impingement (Posterior) Causes, Symptoms & Treatment

 Posterior ankle impingement is a condition that generates pain in the back of your ankle, especially during activities that require pointing your toes down.
-This condition happens when soft or bony tissue between the shin bone (tibia) and the heel bone (calcaneous) gets compressed.
-This causes inflammation and pain.
+This condition happens when soft or bony tissue between the shin bone (tibia) and the heel bone (calcaneus) gets compressed.
+This causes plantarflexion pain and inflammation.

 Ankle Impingement (Posterior) Hero Image 2

-Posterior ankle impingement is a condition that generates pain in the back of your ankle, especially during activities that require pointing your toes down.
-This condition happens when soft or bony tissue between the shin bone (tibia) and the heel bone (calcaneous) gets compressed.
+Ankle impingement (posterior) is a condition that generates pain in the back of the ankle, especially during activities that require pointing your toes down.
+This condition happens when soft or bony tissue between the shin bone (tibia) and the heel bone (calcaneus) gets compressed.
 This causes inflammation and pain.
 Some people have a small bone (called the os trigonum) or a bony protuberance (Stieda process) in the back of their ankle.
 These bones can create friction in the ankle joint, causing this condition.
-Sometimes small pieces of bones can break off and get compressed.
+Sometimes, small pieces of bone can break off and get compressed.

 What causes Ankle Impingement (Posterior)?